BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day3.md

 !
 The section "3.
 SSH Background and Setup" should be skipped as we did this on day 1.
 ~~~

+## Syncing last week's work to GitHub

+Last week you committed a few SLURM scripts to version control.

+* Make a new GitHub repository
+* Add it as a remote to your version control folder on Fox
+* Push the commits from it to your new repository on GitHub

 ## Pairing up

 For the next part, pair up with someone at your table.
 You should agree on roles: